torryatco/Basilica/readme.md

 ## 1.16.
 DOM Scripting Methods Used

-- Use [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) to find the first matching element on a page `var popoverWindow = document.querySelector('.betainfo');`
+- Use [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) to find the first matching element on a page `var modal = document.querySelector('.modal');`
 - Use [querySelectorAll()](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/querySelectorAll) to find all matching elements on a page
 - Use [addEventListener('event', function)](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener), to listen for events on an element.
 You can find a full list of available events on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/Events)
 - Use [Functions](https://developer.mozilla.org/en-US/docs/Glossary/Function) to store and execute your commands